martishin/golang-kafka-example/README.md

 ## Description
 This project demonstrates how to build a simple order processing system using Go and Apache Kafka.
 The system consists of two workers:
-* Order Producer - generates random orders and sends them to a Kafka topic
+* Orders Producer - generates random orders and sends them to a Kafka topic
-* Order Consumer - listens to the Kafka topic and processes the incoming orders
+* Orders Consumer - listens to the Kafka topic and processes the incoming orders

 ## Running Locally
 - Build Docker images: `docker-compose build`